argonne-lcf/dlio_benchmark/docs/source/config.rst

 .. list-table::
    :widths: 15 10 30
    :header-rows: 1

    * - name
      - default
      - The name of the model
+   * - type
+     - default
+     - A string that specifies the type of the model, such as transformer, CNN, etc.
    * - model_size
      - 10240
      - the size of the model parameters per GPU in bytes